What is the Medicare trust fund, and how is it financed?

 The Supplemental Medical Insurance (SMI) trust fund finances two voluntary Medicare programs: Part B, which mainly covers physician services and medical supplies, and Part D, the newer prescription drug program.

 Like the Old-Age and Survivors Insurance and Disability Insurance trust funds, the HI trust fund faces long-term deficits (figure 1).
 (The SMI fund, primarily financed by general revenue, does not face these trust fund imbalances, though it still adds growing pressure to the overall budget.)
-As the number of Medicare beneficiaries increases from about 58.4 million in 2017 to nearly 80 million by 2030, the number of workers per beneficiary will decline from 3.1 to 2.4.
+As the number of Medicare beneficiaries increases from about 61.2 million in 2019 to nearly 80 million by 2030, the number of workers per beneficiary will decline from 3.1 to 2.4.
 The cost of health care has increased rapidly as well—though this dynamic has slowed but not stopped during and following the Great Recession—putting further pressure on program costs.
-HI trust expenditures exceeded taxes for several years up to 2016, and though these outflows and inflows will roughly stabilize for a few years, the fund is projected to be exhausted by 2027.
-These pressures now and in the future will force lawmakers to find ways to finance promised benefits or cut services or provider payment rates.
+HI trust expenditures exceeded taxes for several years up to 2016, and though these outflows and inflows will roughly stabilize for a few years, the fund is projected to be exhausted by 2026, according to the intermediate assumptions of the 2019 Trustees Report.
+These pressures, now and in the future, will force lawmakers to find ways to finance promised benefits or cut services or provider payment rates.

 Centers for Medicare and Medicaid Services.
 2018.
 2018 Annual Report of the Boards of Trustees of the Federal Hospital Insurance and Federal Supplementary Medical Insurance Trust Funds.
 Baltimore, MD: Centers for Medicare and Medicaid Services.